 Derek Mossman of Garage Wine Co makes old vine Carignan Chile. by Matt Wilson

-Look for Carignan from Maule Valley, particularly VIGNO Carignan – VIGNO is a social movement in Chile’s south as well as an effort to create Chile’s first distinct D.O.
+Look for Carignan from Maule Valley, particularly VIGNO Carignan – VIGNO is a social movement in Chile’s south and an effort to create Chile’s first distinct D.O.
 (Denominación de Origen).

-This grape has really found a home in southern Chile, particularly in Itata and Maule Valleys, where it has been grown for well over 100 years.
-It’s lean and fresh but with great acidic structure that makes it an excellent BBQ wine because that acid will cut through the fattiness of meat.
-Carignan was planted to give a boost and backbone to all the Pais (mission grape) wine that is made in the same valleys, but it wasn’t until relatively recently that Carignan started to come into its own.
-This change has been led by smaller producers.
+This grape has found a home in southern Chile, particularly in Itata and Maule Valleys, where it has grown for over 100 years.
+It’s lean and fresh but with a great acidic structure that makes it an excellent BBQ wine because that acid will cut through the fattiness of the meat.
+Carignan was planted to give a boost and backbone to all the Pais (mission grape) wines made in the same valleys, but it wasn’t until recently that Carignan started to come into its own.
+Smaller producers have led to this change.

-The naturally high sugars of P.X. are ideal for sweet Sherry and the distilled brandy Pisco, but when PX is planted at high elevations the sugar levels are lower and the grape maintains its acidity making it a perfect dry white wine.
+The naturally high sugars of P.X. are ideal for sweet Sherry and the distilled brandy Pisco.
+When PX is planted at high elevations, the sugar levels are lower and the grape maintains its acidity, making it a perfect dry white wine.
 Think Pinot Grigio with much more interesting qualities.
 Dry P.X. is rare and it can be found nowhere else in Chile except the Elqui valley.